 As a result, you will feel more satiated with less, leading to long-term weight loss success.

 The procedure involves the surgeon removing a portion of your stomach, which leaves behind a tube-shaped stomach or “sleeve.”

-The procedure requires a few days recovery in hospital and two to four weeks of recovery time at home, but the results can be immediate and are long-lasting.
+The procedure requires a few days of recovery in the hospital and two to four weeks of recovery time at home, but the results can be immediate and are long-lasting.
 In fact, you will begin experiencing rapid weight loss right away, in addition to more energy, and a host of other benefits.

 Need more convincing?
 Here are six reasons you should determine if you’re a good candidate for gastric sleeve surgery for rapid weight loss and improved quality of life.

-Gastric sleeve doesn’t just involve your stomach.
+The gastric sleeve doesn’t just involve your stomach.
 This amazing procedure has a host of elements working simultaneously to help you drop the excess pounds.